aimms/documentation/webui/library.rst

 Public Pages Support Procedures:

-* GetAllPages - This procedure is runs everytime a page, side panel or dialog page is added to the page manager, which inturn updates the sets and identifiers in the Public Pages Support Declarations.
+* GetAllPages - This procedure is runs every time a page, side panel or dialog page is added to the page manager, which in turn updates the sets and identifiers in the Public Pages Support Declarations.
 * OpenSidePanel(pageId) - This procedure is used to open side panels via the model with respective pageIds as the argument.
 * OpenPage(pageId) - This procedure is used to open/navigate to other pages in the application via the model, by passing the respecive pageId as the argument.
 * OpenExternalLink(url) - This procedure is used to open external links, by passing the URL as the argument.
 These links will open in a new tab in the browser.
-* ResetRequestQueue - This procedure emptys the RequestQueue and the Requests set in the Request Queue Declarations.
+* ResetRequestQueue - This procedure empties the RequestQueue and the Requests set in the Request Queue Declarations.

 Public Dialog Support Procedures: